Road signs in Jamaica

 Road signs in Jamaica are standardized by the Traffic Control Devices Manual developed by the Ministry of Transport and Mining (formerly the Ministry of Transport and Works).
 They generally follow both US signs based on the MUTCD, including diamond-shaped warning signs, and European signs based on the Vienna Convention on Road Signs and Signals.
 The symbols used in road signs are similar to pre-2007 Swedish ones.
 Jamaica drives on the left.

+History

+In 1928, it was reported that the Jamaica Automobile Association (JAA) had obtained permission to erect road signs on a trial basis "of such make and construction as to be easily discernible at night."
+They were described as consisting of red triangles and being of the same design as those in use in England.
+In 1930, the JAA was receiving assistance from the Public Works Department (PWD) in erecting bullseye-style road signs with the names of towns at their entrance.

 Regulatory signs

 Regulatory signs are used to inform the road users of various restrictions.
 Unless otherwise is indicated on an additional panel, the restriction starts to apply at the point the sign is erected.